AmokSolderer/APC/DOC/PinMameSound_3_7.md

 Another basic command every System 3 - 7 game has is the bus initialization (0x1f for Sys 3 - 6 and 0x7f for Sys7).
 This command is only needed when an old audio board is used, so we can just ignore it for the APC.

     if (Command == 127) { }                           // ignore sound command 0x7f - audio bus init - not relevant for APC sound

-### Handle ordinary sounds

-Up to now we have only implemented the sounds that are somehow special for the Jungle Lord, but the majority of the sounds are ordinary ones.
-That means we need a default handler for all the sound numbers that have not been covered by the exceptions above.

-    else {                                            // standard sound
-      char FileName[9] = "0_00.snd";                  // handle standard sound
-      if (USB_GenerateFilename(1, Command, FileName)) { // create filename and check whether file is present PlaySound(51, (char*) FileName);}}
-    return(0);                                        // return number not relevant for sounds

-The filenames of these sounds just consist of the channel number, an underscore and the sound number in hex followed by ".snd".
-There is a routine called

-    byte USB_GenerateFilename(byte Channel, byte Sound, char* FileName)

-which adds the hex code to a given filename and handles the display messages if the audio debug mode is active.
-It returns a 1 in case the soundfiles does exist and a 0 if it doesn't.
-Is is therefore only necessary to play the sound when the return value has been 1.

-The return marks the end of the SoundCommandCh1 case.

 ### The result